mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 05 July 2025

-- The average temperature today is 20.97˚C,
+- The average temperature today is 19.46˚C,
-- With highs of 22.21˚C and lows of 19.98˚C,
+- With highs of 20.52˚C and lows of 18.86˚C,
-- It may feel like 20.92˚C with broken clouds
+- It may feel like 19.39˚C with scattered clouds
 - The wind speed is 5.66m/s and visibility is 10000m
-- The pressure is 1011hPa and humidity is 69%
+- The pressure is 1011hPa and humidity is 74%
 - The sun will rise at 03:56 and set at 20:29

 <!-- weather_marker ends -->